Apollinaris (water): History

 It was Otto von Bismarck's favourite mineral water.
-The poet Guillaume Apollinaire considered Apollinaris to be "his" mineral water, and once challenged the novelist :es:Max Daireaux to a duel for ridiculing him over his choice.
+The poet Guillaume Apollinaire considered Apollinaris to be "his" mineral water, and once challenged the novelist Max Daireaux to a duel for ridiculing him over his choice.

 The red triangle symbol and the slogan "The Queen of Table Waters" were adopted as British trademarks in 1895.
 Steinkopff and his co-partners sold the business in 1897 to the hotelier Frederick Gordon for nearly £2,000,000, (very approximately £260 million in 2020) receiving £1,500,000 (£200m) himself.
 Julius Prince continued as managing director into the 20th century.
 One of the later directors of Apollinaris was George Alexander 'Pop' Hill, Mission chief of Special Operation Executive in Moscow during WWII.

 By 1913 the company was producing 40 million bottles a year, 90% of which were exported worldwide.

 From the mid-1930s to 1945, the Apollinaris company in Germany was controlled by the Amt III ("third office"), a division of the SS-Wirtschafts-Verwaltungshauptamt Amtsgruppe W in charge of the food industry in Nazi Germany.
 Along with other mineral waters—Sudetenquell and Mattoni—Apollinaris was bottled at the Rheinahr Glasfabrik bottling plant between Sinzig and Niederbreisig. also controlled by the Allgemeine SS.
 The factory, founded in 1907 as a European subsidiary of the Owens Bottle Machine Company founded by the inventor Michael Joseph Owens, is now owned by Veba-Glas AG.

 Today the source and the brand of Apollinaris belong to Coca-Cola, which acquired it from the multinational Cadbury-Schweppes in 2006.